-There’s significant confusion over the possible recall of a European-made pressure cooker sold on Amazon.
-According to a post from Europe’s RAPEX, the Rapid Alert System for Non-Food Products, the 6-Liter Stainless Steel One-Touch Pressure Cooker from brand Tower is dangerous and shouldn’t be used.
+There's significant confusion over the possible recall of a European-made pressure cooker sold on Amazon that has been causing pressure cooker explosions.
+According to a post from Europe's RAPEX, the Rapid Alert System for Non-Food Products, the 6-Liter Stainless Steel One-Touch Pressure Cooker from brand Tower is dangerous and shouldn't be used.
 In fact, the European Union outlet says the pressure cooker is recalled.

 In an alert submitted by European Union member nation France, regulators write: "the working pressure of the safety device and the mechanical resistance of the opening systems are inadequate.
 If the lid is opened abruptly, the lid's gasket may be ejected from the lid causing hot liquid to shoot out of the pressure cooker.
 It is also possible that the upper part of the manometric rod may become partially detached and therefore the safe opening system no longer works properly."

 Sounds pretty cut-and-dried, doesn't it?
 RAPEX, an arm of the European Union, comes out and says the Tower One-Touch Pressure Cooker is defective and dangerous.
 The product sounds like a mess, one able to cause severe and permanent life-threatening injuries to consumers.
 The only problem?
 Tower says it's not true.
 At least, the company isn't aware of any recall.

 Which?, a UK-based consumer safety organization, reported on this story first, publishing a blog post on the RAPEX announcement on February 11, 2019.
 But the next day, the organization was informed by Tower Housewares, a company based in Britain, that it wasn't aware of any recall.
 Tower says it has no knowledge that its pressure cooker is under a recall.